gcsizmadia/EgonsoftHU.Extensions.Logging.Serilog/README.md

 Each time you add a log event property (e.g. `logger.ForContext("SomeProperty", 42)`) a new logger instance will be created.

 This enricher helps you reducing creating logger instances by adding multiple log event properties at once.

+### Exception.Data population

+`Exception.Data` dictionary can contain additional user-defined information about the exception.

+The log event properties the enricher contains can be populated into the `Exception.Data` dictionary using an extension method.
+See example below.

 ## Releases